syncfusion-content/maui-docs/MAUI/Funnel-Charts/Legend.md

 ---
 layout: post
 title: Legend in .NET MAUI Chart control | Syncfusion
-description: This section explains about how to enable Legend and its customization in Syncfusion .NET MAUI Chart (SfCircularChart) control.
+description: This section explains about how to enable Legend and its customization in Syncfusion .NET MAUI Chart (SfFunnelChart) control.
 platform: maui
-control: SfCircularChart
+control: SfFunnelChart
 documentation: ug
 ---

-# Legend in .NET MAUI Circular Chart
+# Legend in .NET MAUI Funnel Chart

 A legend is a graphical representation that explains the meaning of the  data segments in a chart.
 It typically consists of a key or symbol associated with each data segment and a label that describes what that segment represents.
 The legend helps users understand the data being presented in the chart by providing a visual reference for the different categories or data points.